g4m3r0/GSL-Software-Docs/guide.md

 |Function | Description
 --- | ---
 |Tick| Tick the checkbox of proxy servers.
-|Copy| Copy proxy servers to clipboard in IP:Port format.
+|Copy| Copy proxy servers to the clipboard in IP:Port format.

 ### Status

 ## Proxy Scraper

 Proxy Buddy is the best proxy scraper software.
 It comes with a built-in list of fresh proxy sources.
-These allows to easily scrape huge lists of Google proxies each and every day.
+These allow to easily scrape huge lists of Google proxies each and every day.
 Found proxy lists can be used with all popular SEO software, SEO tools, and bots, including but not limited to GSA Search Engine Ranker, SENuke, Scrapebox.

 ### Source List